papismurf/django-production-template/README.md

 # Securely Deploy a Django App With Gunicorn, Nginx, & HTTPS

-This directory contains the Django project created in the tutorial [Securely Deploy a Django App With Gunicorn, Nginx, & HTTPS](https://realpython.com/django-nginx-gunicorn/).

 It requires Python 3.8 or higher and Django 3.2.

 Here's what this repository and the tutorial illustrate: